 But if you want to go and you think you can relax I advice you to absolutely go.

 If you have any questions don't hesitate to contact me.

 Marialaura almost 3 years ago

 Rome is probably safe at the same level of any other European big city, the fact that since the terrorism attacks started to strike western countries after 9/11 Italy has never got one might means that after all this country is quite a safe place with a good intelligence level and police patrol.
 I guess nowadays you can't be 100% sure you'll be safe in basically any public place around the world, so you can choose to let fear affects you and don't go anywhere or take the risk and see the world. almost 3 years ago

 I totally agree with the two who answered before me.
 Ofcourse you cannot be 100% sure but the Italian police force is very good and well-organized, they check wherever they can and if there is ever any doubt, they will close off stuff.

-Italy is wonderful, especially in early spring, so have fun!! over 2 years ago
+Italy is wonderful, especially in early spring, so have fun!! almost 3 years ago